Dirt is Beautiful

 Dirt Tales is a publication and broadsheet series about soil contamination and healing practices that investigates the soil, land histories, and cultures of various community gardens within Grow Pittsburgh’s network.
 These histories include that of neighborhoods, industry and contamination, indigenous relationship to the land, geological makeup, and remediation and soil building techniques, as well as general pointers for improving soil health.
 The content of the zines was generated through a series of community garden events, interviews and consultations with soil health experts, and Tremonte’s independent research.

-Copies of Dirt Tales will be available on the SHEd cart, as well as through publication distributors such as Justseeds, and future zine and art book fairs.
-The release event for Dirt Tales and SHEd is tentatively scheduled for early Fall 2020.
-Please check back for information, which will be posted here when available.
+Starting in spring of 2021, Copies of Dirt Tales will be available on the SHEd cart, through publication distributors such as Justseeds, and in future zine and art book fairs.

 About the Artist